Aliases for RPS6 Gene

 GeneCards Summary for RPS6 Gene

 RPS6 (Ribosomal Protein S6) is a Protein Coding gene.
-Diseases associated with RPS6 include tuberous sclerosis and hemimegalencephaly.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein kinase binding and structural constituent of ribosome.
+Diseases associated with RPS6 include Tuberous Sclerosis and Hemimegalencephaly.
+Among its related pathways are Apelin signaling pathway and Beta-Adrenergic Signaling.
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.

-May play an important role in controlling cell growth and proliferation through the selective translation of particular classes of mRNA
+Component of the 40S small ribosomal subunit (PubMed:8706699).
+Plays an important role in controlling cell growth and proliferation through the selective translation of particular classes of mRNA (PubMed:17220279).